-COMMUNITY ALARMS: Some councils in England and Wales provide community alarm services.
-If you apply for a community alarm in your own home it can help to support independent living.
+Some councils in England and Wales provide community alarm services.
+So, if you apply for a community alarm in your own home it can help to support independent living.

-COUNCIL PROPERTY REPAIRS: You can use this link to request a repair to a council property.
-The Right to Repair scheme means the council has to fix urgent or hazardous problems within a certain period.
+You can use this link to request a repair to a council property.
+The council Right to Repair scheme means they have to fix urgent or hazardous problems within a certain period.

-UNDER 18: Those who are under 18 have rights to social housing for young adults.
-As a rule, 16 and 17 year olds will get placed as a priority on the waiting list for council housing.
+People who are under 18 have rights to social housing for young adults.
+As a rule, all 16 and 17 year olds will get placed as a priority on the waiting list for council housing.

-SHELTERED HOUSING GUIDE: You can apply for sheltered or supported housing through your local council.
-Most sheltered accommodation has special facilities such as wardens or alarm systems.
+You can apply for sheltered or supported housing through your local council.
 Most sheltered housing gets built for disabled persons, the elderly, or those who are most vulnerable.

-RIGHT TO BUY: You may have the right to buy your council home in England.
-In most cases your council will help you through the application process.
+You may have the right to buy your council home in England.
+In most cases, your local council will help you through the application process.